 - Freaks and Geeks

-- Not a show I would normally watch, but I had fun watching it with my siblings, it’s cute, and I’m flattered by the fact that I bear (bore, now that I’m getting older) a passing resemblance to Lindsay.
+- Not a show I would normally watch, but I had fun watching it with other people, it’s cute, and I’m flattered by the fact that I bear (bore, now that I’m getting older) a passing resemblance to Lindsay.

 - The Mindy Project